-8 The description for the network reliability is not included in this section.
+&lt;sup>10 The description for the network reliability is not included in this section.
 Please refer to section 6.7.4.

-In addition, since quantum computing is also advancing along with Beyond 5G, both cryptographic aspects in the quantum computing era (e.g. post-quantum cryptography) and cryptography technologies using quantum technologies (e.g. quantum key distribution) should be considered.
+and cryptography technologies using quantum technologies (e.g. quantum key distribution) should be considered.
 Especially for the former, it will be important to ensure security under the ultra-high processing speed of quantum computation while taking the various features of the Beyond 5G network into consideration.